 So here is my guide to the best barrels for beginners.

-Oh man I love the waves here.
+Oh man, I love the waves here.
 They’re like a tropical, less powerful version of Hossegor, SW France without the terrifying closeouts.
 Playa Santa Teresa is a 2km beach on the Pacific Coast of Costa Rica, which is hidden from the sleepy hippy town by a 50m chunk of jungle.
 The setting alone is incredible, but the peaks up and down the beach are what draw me here every year.

-No I didn’t slate Hossegor just now, I merely mentioned that the waves can close out, which they can, but what they also do is barrel, properly and very frequently.
-The swell coming in from the Atlantic ocean into the Bay of Biscay, France has often traveled thousand of miles to be greeted by a very sudden shelf of sand which creates world class tubes.
+No, I didn’t slate Hossegor just now, I merely mentioned that the waves can close out, which they can, but what they also do is barrel, properly and very frequently.
+The swell coming in from the Atlantic Ocean into the Bay of Biscay, France has often traveled thousand of miles to be greeted by a very sudden shelf of sand which creates world-class tubes.

-However, this 100km stretch of sand isn’t just back breaking barrels, there are peaks all over the place, with my favourite and in my opinion the most user friendly barrel on offer being a couple of km south in Capbreton at ‘VVF’.
+However, this 100km stretch of sand isn’t just back breaking barrels, there are peaks all over the place, with my favorite and in my opinion the most user-friendly barrel on offer being a couple of km south in Capbreton at ‘VVF’.
 I only say this as I went on quite a novice surf trip in my University days and remember getting a barrel on my backhand that felt like it went on forever, I was tucked in in pig dog, had the vision, didn’t need to do anything and then came out.
 It was magical.
 I returned to the wave last year and got a little barrel on my first wave right in front of my boss which ashamedly enough felt really bloody good.